Zowe-Java-SDK/ZosShell/README.md

 The project arise for a need for something more simple, direct and less verbosity than [Zowe CLI](https://github.com/zowe/zowe-cli) for the most common commands.

-ZosShell acts like a Bash shell and keeps track of command history and current PDS.
-It provides history short cuts, caches command output for search, and type heading command processing.
+ZosShell acts like a Bash shell.
+It provides similar bash concepts and processing.
+Examples of shell functionality are: keeping track of command history, changing directories represented as a partition dataset, history shortcuts with exclamation mark, auto command type ahead with TAB key and much more.
+It also caches each command output that can be searched by the search command.

 With ZosShell the following z/OS service commands can be performed: